BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of it!
-The weather in Mexico City can be unpredictable, so layers are key.
-A light rain jacket or umbrella is also a good idea, even during the dry season.
+Pack light, comfortable walking shoes – you'll be doing a lot of walking!
+The weather in Mexico City can vary, so layers are recommended.
+Don't forget sunscreen, a hat, and sunglasses, even if it's not sunny, the altitude can affect you.

 Weather Details